crosswalk-project/DEPRECATED-crosswalk-apk-generator/README.md

 So far, the APIs and scripts provided by this project replicate most of the functionality of the existing Crosswalk Android scripts, with the following exceptions:

-*   No support for the `--app-url` option, to wrap a Crosswalk app around a remote website
+*   No support for the `--app-url` option (to wrap a Crosswalk app around a remote website)
+*   No support for the `--app-versionCode` option
-*   No support for the
+*   No support for the `--orientation` option
+*   No support for generating an apk from a Crosswalk manifest via a `--manifest` option
 *   Icon png files are not crunched using aapt during the build, as they are by `make_apk.py`.
 However, the crosswalk.png images in the `res/drawable-*` directories have been optimised using [imagemin](https://github.com/ksky521/imagemin) to reduce their size.
 We leave it to the packager's discretion to optimise their png files if using custom icons.

 However, they provide several benefits over the existing Crosswalk Android scripts: